Offal, viscera and organs meats are the internal organs and entrails of a slain or butchered animal and mean the same thing, mostly.

 The idea that internal organ meats, offal or viscera is bad, is completely untrue.
 This is good dog nutrition.
-In fact it wasn't all that long ago, that people were eating these discarded by-products.
-Think...steak and ' kidney ' pie, ' blood ' pudding, ' liver ' and onions, ' sweetbreads ', etc.
+In fact it wasn't all that long ago, that people were eating these discarded meat parts, too.
+Think steak and kidney pie, blood pudding, liver and onions, sweetbreads, etc.

 So, viscera and offal are words that are frequently used, when referring to the organs, innards and entrails of a slaughtered food animal.
 It is important to understand that I am talking about ' raw ' meat by-products.

 I am not talking about the rendered, cooked kind found in dry dog food kibble and canned dog food.
 No, no, no, those have been ruined!
 Please note that the AAFCO description above says ' non rendered '.
 Raw, in other words.

 meat ' waste ' products have much nutritional merit in their

 raw form.
 They are a nutritional powerhouse for your dog.
 They are true

 natural dog nutrition.
 Wild carnivores such as wolves and coyotes

-The nutritional benefits of adding so called meat by-products such as chicken viscera, beef offal and green tripe, to your dog's diet are huge.
+The nutritional benefits of adding so called meat by-products such as chicken viscera ( hearts, livers, gizzards ), beef offal and green tripe, to your dog's diet are huge.
 They are a superior, nutrient rich natural source of protein, vitamins, minerals, enzymes and fatty acids.
 This type of species appropriate dog nutrition can help your dog recover from many common dog health problems.

 Think about what your dog ( your scavenging carnivore ) would be eating in the wild.
 He would be eating whole raw prey and carrion.
 It doesn't take long to realize that he would be eating all of this so called ' waste '.

 Human beings create waste.
 We are the only creatures on the face of this earth that create waste.
 We create miles and miles of landfill, garbage dumps full of refuse.
 We should be ashamed!

-It is often thought that the use of animal organs in pet food is done only to provide a source of filler, to increase profit margins.
-I hope you have come to understand that this is not so, necessarily.

-However, there is a much BIGGER issue here for us, as pet owners.
+It is often thought that the use of animal organs in pet food is a bad thing, done only to provide a source of filler, to increase profit margins.
+I hope you have come to understand that this is not so AND there is a much BIGGER issue here for us, as pet owners.

 The environmental and humanitarian aspect to creating unnecessary food waste is having a huge impact on our world today.
 Read this interesting article from Wysong Learn entitled Are By-Products bad?